What are uterine fibroids?

 Robotic Laparoscopic Myomectomy

-- Lupron, Synarel – suppress pituitary hormones vital to ovarian function, resulting in a temporary, reversible chemical “menopause”.
+- Lupron, Synarel: These medications suppress pituitary hormones vital to ovarian function, resulting in a temporary, reversible chemical “menopause”.
 Without estrogen, the fibroids shrink in size.
 Unfortunately the treatment is associated with side effects, such as, hot flashes and significant bone loss and can not be given for more than 6 months.
 The benefit from this therapy is therefore only temporary, because fibroid tumors grow back to their pretreatment size shortly after the medicine is discontinued.
 This treatment is given preoperatively to shrink the size of the fibroids, making it easier for the surgeon to remove them with minimally invasive laparoscopic surgery.